Quick start

 When should I use the Cost Per Serving Calculator?

 Use it when your task matches one of these common needs: Price meal prep containers by serving.
 Estimate bake sale cost before choosing a selling price.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Cost Per Serving Calculator doing with my inputs?

-In plain language: The calculator adds main cost and extra cost, then divides total batch cost by servings.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Cost per serving = (main cost + extra cost) / servings.
+The calculator also keeps total batch cost and extra cost visible so you can see what was included before dividing.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Cost Per Serving Calculator inputs mean?

-Main cost: The recipe, meal, or batch cost before optional extras.
-Extra cost: Optional packaging, topping, delivery fee, or side cost to include.
-Servings: How many portions the batch actually makes.
+Main cost: The recipe, meal, or batch cost before optional extras, usually the total ingredient cost.
+Extra cost: Optional packaging, toppings, sides, delivery fees, payment fees, estimated overhead, or labor cost you want included before dividing.
+Servings: How many same-size portions the batch actually makes after cooking, cooling, cutting, or packing.

 How should I read the Cost Per Serving Calculator answer?